gajus/pg-formatter/README.md

 A PostgreSQL SQL syntax beautifier.

 > Note:
+>
-> This project is a thin wrapper of a https://github.com/darold/pgFormatter.
+> This project is a thin wrapper of https://github.com/darold/pgFormatter.
 > Execution of the module relies on Perl being available on the host system.

 ## Usage